 - Mechanical Plans: Any construction project designed for public assembly with an area is greater than 5,000 square feet; or a mechanical system exceeding a 15-ton-per-system capacity; or accommodates more than 100 persons; or with a value greater than $50,000.

 - Site Plans: If the construction area within the site is greater than 10,000 square feet the plans, the calculations, and the soil report must be signed and sealed by a Florida registered engineer.

 To begin work on a construction project before the plan review is complete, an Early Start Authorization may be obtained.
 All work must be left uncovered.
 Inspections cannot be scheduled until the permit(s) are obtained.
 Work done incorrectly must be corrected before the inspection can be approved.

 The Construction Services Permit Fee Schedule lists permit fees and rates.

-The job value, for the purposes of permit and plan review fees, is based on the values published in the construction valuation table produced by the Southern Building Code Congress International.
+The job value, for the purposes of permit and plan review fees, is based on the values published in the construction valuation table produced by the International Code Council.